truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 {{< include file="/static/includes/apps/AppsWizardAppNameAndVersion.md" >}}

 ### Configuration Settings
-Nextcloud configuration settings include setting up credentials, ACT packages previously referred to as the commands, the host IP and port, data directory path, upload limits, execution times, memory limits and cache memory consuption, and adding a cron job with schedule, or adding additional environment variables.
+Nextcloud configuration settings include setting up credentials, ACT packages previously referred to as the commands, the host IP and port, data directory path, upload limits, execution times, memory limits and cache memory consumption, and adding a cron job with schedule, or adding additional environment variables.

 If you have an existing Nextcloud account add the credentials for that account in the **Admin User** and **Admin Password** fields.
 If you do not have an existing account enter the name and password you want to use to create the Nextcloud login credentials.